Master Quality Authenticated: Negative

 In an interview for online publication Positive Feedback, engineer Andreas Koch is critical of MQA due to its lossy algorithms and compression, along with its licensing requirements; also saying that a format such as this "does not solve any problem that the world currently has."
 Koch was involved in the creation of the Super Audio CD, the development of the Direct Stream Digital codec, and is co-founder of audio product manufacturer Playback Designs.

+While the encoding system remains proprietary, work by Måns Rullgård was able to examine the control stream after the first decoding step through analysis of the Bluesound "rendering" firmware in early 2017 with published code.
+Using the reverse-engineered code, audio blogger Archimago published results of the MQA dithering, noise shaping, and resampling options in the MQA "rendering" step.
+MQA's upsampling filter impulse responses were published by July 2017.
+A critical review of MQA titled "MQA: A Review of Controversies, Concerns, and Cautions" was published in Audiophile Style in early 2018.
+MQA declined a request for formal response to the contents of the article.

 The GoldenSound audio equipment review website examined MQA through the use of author-created audio tracks released on Tidal.
 Through analysis of tracks before and after MQA conversion, it was found that encoding a file in MQA alters the sound encapsulated in the file to its detriment.
 GoldenSound deduced that this method of encoding shows MQA has been providing unfounded information on how their encoding and format work.
 Shortly after contacting MQA for clarification about the issues, the files in question were deleted from Tidal.
 (Bob Stuart wrote on his blog that "MQA did not delete his files; that accusation is false") MQA stated that the files supplied were not dithered but truncated 16-bit files (meaning they were of higher bit rate originally) leading to the issues in encoding.
 GoldenSound disputes this, saying they have tested the track both dithered and undithered.
 GoldenSound also reports ineffectiveness of the fingerprinting technique, which was also experienced by Neil Young and FredericV.
-To counter the points made by Goldensounds, Jim Austin of Stereophile published an article stating that the "GoldenSound's tests are a missed opportunity" and that the "critique is unfair".
+To counter the points made by Goldensounds, Jim Austin of Stereophile published an article which included criticism of the use of test signals which violated the MQA encoder parameters that are designed for music, and stating that the "GoldenSound's tests are a missed opportunity" and that the "critique is unfair".

 Playback devices

-Hardware decoders are sold by Pioneer, iFi Audio, Onkyo, Mytek, Meridian Audio, Cocktailaudio and Bluesound.
-Software decoders are sold by Tidal (in the "HiFi Plus" and "Masters" pricing tiers), USB Audio Player Pro and Roon (the latter based on a pay-by-use pricing model, with the company indicating that they are charged by MQA Ltd every time a song is core decoded).
+Hardware decoders are sold by Pioneer, Onkyo, Astell & Kern, Sony and others.
+Software decoders are sold by Tidal, and Roon.

 Compact discs encoded with MQA (MQA-CD) were first released in 2017, beginning with the publisher Ottava.
 The MQA decoding will occur if an MQA decoder is connected.

-Commercial MQA-capable playback devices require payment of a royalty to MQA Ltd per unit sold.
+MQA Ltd collects a royalty for every commercial MQA-capable playback unit sold.
 MQA Ltd prohibits digital output of unpacked MQA in any digital format, only allowing the unpacked data to be fed to an on-board MQA-compatible DAC and output in analogue form.

-Live recording specialists nugs.net integrated MQA support for downloads in 2017 and expanded playback to iOS streaming in early 2018.